radio-miskovice/Challenger2/doc/command-mode.md

 ## What happens when command mode is activated

 1. Keying is stopped
-2. Buffered message is discarded
+2. Buffered message is NOT discarded
-3. Protocol commands are completed, but they are ignored: any incoming characters are dropped.
-Commands are accepted with complete parameters, but not executed.
+3. Protocol commands are not checked